 Questions? email us at firstname.lastname@example.org

+The Long Beach Garden Club was organized in 1936 by our first President, Francis Wilson.
+We intended to promote an interest in amateur gardening on all levels and encourage conservation.
+During our 80+ years our club has made numerous contributions to the beautification of the city of Long Beach as well as to the preservation of our natural resources in California.
 A contest was begun in 1940 giving a prize to the most beautiful front yard in the city, but the contest was interrupted by World War II.
-It was then that we began to promote “The Victory Gardens”.
+It was then that we began to promote The Victory Gardens.
 Members guided and encouraged residents of the city to grow food for their families.
 The club also planted Jacaranda trees on 14th Street between Pacific Avenue and Long Beach Blvd.
-We also provided and landscaped an area for the WAC’s stationed at our local air base.
+We also provided and landscaped an area for WACs stationed at our local air base.

 During the 1950s members provided many programs including horticulture, flower-arranging, conservation, bird watching, etc. We actively campaigned against the erection of bill-boards and littering, and helped in the development and of beautification of roadside rest areas.
 In the 1960s the club cooperated with the Long Beach Hobby Council, providing exhibits of potted plants and cut flowers, and flower-arranging demonstrations.
 LBGC began supporting the Penny Pines program, a state program that provides for the reforestation of national forests within California.
 We also supported the newly established South Coast Botanic Garden, a garden created on a trash dump site.